pts/pts-tinype/README.txt

   on Windows NT 3.1.
 * hh3tf.golden.exe (1536 bytes): Like hh3t.exe, but the SubsystemVersion field
   in the PE header was changed from 4.0 to 3.10, to make it also work on Windows NT 3.1.
-Does it work on Windows XP?
-(It may not, because Windows XP may require at least 3 sections, and this one only has 2.)
+It also works on Windowx XP.
 * hh3w.golden.exe (3072 bytes): Should work on Windows XP ...
 Windows 10.
   Built with OpenWatcom V2 owcc from a .c source, doesn't contain assembly or linker tricks.
 Also works on Windows 95, and if the SubsystemVersion field